Last updated: 27 April 2026 | Reviewed against official UK guidance where available | Credit Cards

 A money transfer credit card works like a balance transfer card‘s cousin, but instead of moving debt from one card to another, it puts cash from your credit limit straight into your bank account.
 You then use that money however you want: pay off an overdraft, clear a catalogue debt, consolidate multiple small loans, or cover an unexpected bill.

-Think of it as borrowing from yourself at a known, fixed cost.
-You pay the fee upfront, get the cash immediately, then repay the card in instalments without interest piling up each month.
+Think of it as borrowing at a known upfront cost.
+You pay the transfer fee, receive the cash, then repay the card before the promotional rate ends.

 How Money Transfer Credit Cards Work